How to Renew Your ESA Certification

 - ESA/NTS reserves the right to request further documentation from certificate holders.
 Any credits which cannot be verified during the review process will be disqualified.

-- It is the responsibility of each certificate holder to maintain records documenting continuing education activity.
+- It is the responsibility of each certification holder to maintain records documenting continuing education activity.

 - When multiple certifications are held, renewal dates will be combined so that they share the same renewal date.